---skip-compilation Do not run the compiler, and instead assume that each benchmark program has already been compiled.
-Use with caution.

---timeout=seconds If the runtime for a dataset exceeds this integral number of seconds, it is aborted.
+- --skip-compilation Do not run the compiler, and instead assume that each benchmark program has already been compiled.
+Use with caution. - --spec-file=FILE Ignore the test specification in the program file(s), and instead load them from this other file.
+These external test specifications use the same syntax as normal, but without line comment prefixes.
+A == is still expected. - --timeout=seconds If the runtime for a dataset exceeds this integral number of seconds, it is aborted.
 Note that the time is allotted not per run, but for all runs for a dataset.
 A twenty second limit for ten runs thus means each run has only two seconds (minus initialisation overhead).